doc-detective/doc-detective/README.md

   - Upgrade: `startRecording` to remove MP4 when the output is a GIF.
   - Upgrade: `startRecording` and `stopRecording` to support start, stop, and intermediate test action state image matching to track differences between video captures from different runs.
   - Upgrade: `startRecording` to store the output file in a different location if a recorded action fails.
 This could help with debugging.
-  - Upgrade: `wait` action to support waiting for a specific element to be present, regardless of duration.
 - In-content test framing to identify when content is covered by a test defined in another file.
 This could enable content coverage analysis.
 - Suggest tests by parsing document text.
   - Automatically insert suggested tests based on document text.